 The CFO just doesn’t want you to do big fixed priced things that turn ugly and they lose lots of money.

-Let’s look at how the internal estimation process works.
 We take a detailed series of educated guesses with a risk buffer.
 They’re educated guesses, we talk it through.
 We are concerned when we don’t have shared and clear requirements.
-If we’re estimating something and we feel in our heart of hearts we haven’t got a marriage between us and the client about what is being estimated, even if we know what we’re estimating on, but we think they’re vague, we’re worried about their vagueness.
-Then they can come back and say, well, you didn’t understand us.
+If we’re estimating something and we feel in our heart of hearts that we haven’t got a marriage of understanding between us and the client about what is being estimated; even if we know what we’re estimating on, but we think they’re vague; we’re worried about their vagueness.
+Then they could come back to us and say, well, you didn’t understand us.

 Identified risks.
 I’m going to give you some big risk software projects, part of the pros and cons of software, the things that typically blow things out.
 There are some surprises in there.

 What our current work volumes are.
-Services business face the problem that when they’re quiet they’ll quote more aggressively than when they’ve got a lot of work.
+Services and businesses face the problem that when they’re quiet they’ll quote more aggressively than when they’ve got a lot of work.

 Frankly, are they nice people?
 I know it sounds funny but you’ve got to work with people all day long and you want to work with people you really like.